What to do with your Christmas waste - FortSaskOnline.com

 Plastic material is trickier, as some are recyclable and some are not.
 Hard plastics can be recycled, but film plastics, like plastic bags, cannot.

 The city is sticking with the same collection schedule for most of the season.
-However, those that normally have collection day on Tuesdays will have it moved for New Year's Day.
-Instead their waste will be collected on Saturday (Jan.5).
+However, those that normally have collection day on Tuesday (New Year’s Day) will have it collected on Saturday (Jan.5).

-Miller also encourages residents who are struggling with extra waste to use the city's waste transfer station.
-It is open 7 days a week from 9 a.m. to 5 p.m.
+Miller encourages residents who are struggling with extra waste to use the city's waste transfer station.
+It is open seven days a week from 9 a.m. to 5 p.m.